paragonie/paseto/docs/RFC/paseto.md

 on Windows computers.

-The use of userspace pseudo-random number generators, even if seeded by the operadting system's cryptographically secure pseudo-random number generator, is discouraged.
+The use of userspace pseudo-random number generators, even if seeded by the operating system's cryptographically secure pseudo-random number generator, is discouraged.

 # IANA Considerations